Martin Dibble: Creation and casting

-Character development
+Development

+Characterisation

 In his book Home and Away Annual, Kesta Desmond describes Martin as a "beach bum" and who a big ego because he sees himself as one of the most attractive men in Summer Bay.
 When Martin faces rejection from females who do appreciate his "charm", his "confidence remains undented".
 As Martin is also characterised as a "yob", Thomson said that members of the public assume he is going to behave like Martin.
 Thomson described Martin as being "completely over the top, and very different from the rest of the cast.
 I really like playing comedy."
 Thomson later said that "Martin's like every other bully, he fancies himself as a boxer and thinks he's tough.
 In fact, he's a coward".
 In 1990, Thomson said that Martin has a "heart of gold" but is let down by his brain.

+In 1990, Thomson told Nick Fisher from TV Guide that "I wouldn't say my character's really dumb, but he's a bit of a yob.
+He tries really hard but he never succeeds in what he's doing."
+He added that Martin is "a bit of a wacko" which made him ideal to add comic relief in the show.
+Thomson concluded that he could not associate with someone like Martin because of his "wacko" characterisation.
 Thomson told the reporter from Look-in that he was nothing like his character.
 Martin does not know how to have a good time because he is a "dag"; and is forever thinking up ideas which eventually fail.
 Martin also has the tendency to act "quite selfish" and he is "very greedy".
 Thomson said that he disliked his character's greediness even though he always knew that was how Home and Away intended to portray him.
 Martin is not "really a bad guy" either, and Thomson said that everyone needed to treat him as "a bit of a joke" and that he would never choose to spend time with Martin.